An official supplement for Humanity, Blessed that expands the rules for more Endeavors

 Eye Actions

-Scan Warry Choose up or down.
+Scan Warry Randomly choose up or down.
 Move all Alarm buttons in that direction by X.

-Awaken Wake Replace each Alarm button with Wound buttons (see Monstrous Endeavors) at the same positions, distributed as you wish between your opponents.
+Awaken Wake Replace each Alarm button with Wound buttons at the same positions, distributed as you wish between your opponents.

 Wound Wake Wound an opponent and gain X temporary Blessings.